RyderUnleashed/CS-221-Object-Oriented-Design-and-Programming-I/README.md

 ### TitanTreats ###

 This class simulates the purchase of cupcakes based on a variety of conditions using **if** statements.
 It'll ask the user for how many cupcakes they want, additional frosting, sprinkles, or filling, and if they'd like it delievered.
-The program will then sum up the order info, and displaying the user's delivery address (if inputted) as a seperate street, city, state, and zip code.
+The program will then sum up the order info and display the user's delivery address, if inputted, separating the street, city, state, and zip code from the user's address.